Astro-Otter-Space/kurtography/README.md

   - Loading collections as layers
   - Show features from the selected layers
   - Selected a projection for features (in EPSG format)
-  - Create, edit and delete features with the openlayers3 plugins
+  - Create, edit and delete features with an [openlayers3 draw control plugin](https://github.com/HamHamFonFon/ol3-drawButtons)
   - Create and edit properties
   - Create a reference point (for polygons an lines, the reference point is the centroid) for the subscribe room
   - Subscribe room : zone from geolocation with 10km radius